CubiCasa/pa-frontend-dev-test/README.md

 A Vue programming task for front end recruitment purpose.

 # Tasks
-1. Clone this repo to your local machine.
+1. Download this repo to your local machine.
 2. Get an API key from Napster and use it to:
 3. Build an UI that:
 + Displays the top 20 albums of the day (name, artist name and release date).